-- Abwab refrains from publishing any material that contains incitement to violence and hatred against any human group.
+- We refrain from publishing any material that contains incitement to violence and hatred.

-- Abwab refrains from publishing articles that include directing abuse or insults or undocumented accusations, or obscene comments to any person or group in regards to nationality, ethnicity, religion or beliefs, physical or mental health, education, gender or marital status, origin, political orientation or affiliation or intellectual or religious beliefs.
-Abwab also rejects racial, religious, sectarian and ideological discrimination and discrimination against women and all other forms of discrimination.
+- We refrain from publishing articles that include insults or undocumented accusations in regards to nationality, ethnicity, religion or beliefs, physical or mental health, education, gender or marital status, origin, political orientation or affiliation or intellectual or religious beliefs.

-- ABWAB refrains from publishing pictures of dead bodies that harm the sanctity of the dead.
+- We refrain from publishing pictures of dead bodies that harm the sanctity of the dead.

-- ABWAB refrains from publishing pictures of women and children and men in abusive situations or humiliating to human dignity.
+- We refrain from publishing pictures of people in abusive situations or humiliating to human dignity.